amidoimidazol/GSEA/README.md

 ##Installing GSEA:
 ###Linux:
 You need to compile and build in order to run.
 I have tested it with g++.
-You have to options to compile the program.
+You have two options to compile the program.

 ####Makefile
 Create object file and runnable binary